Artboard 10 Copy 13.png

 Whiteboard Sessions with Team + Client

-Collaborative sketching meetings with the client provided an understanding of the details and uncovered business needs, client thought process, and workflows that needed further iteration.
+Collaborative sketching meetings with the client uncovered business needs and workflows that needed further iteration.

-Designing first with tablet size and touch interactions in mind, early layouts were quickly prototyped in Sketch to consider spacing and touch sizes.
-Early, rough animated wireframes were used to explore, share and discuss ideas with both the client and project team.
-The wireframes unified the team's understanding of the project goals and helped define and evaluate the MVP features and create the project backlog.
+First, I prototyped in Sketch to explore layouts and flows with touch interactions at tablet size.
+Early rough animated wireframes were used to explore and discuss ideas with both the client and my project team.
+The wireframes unified the team's understanding of the project goals and helped define and evaluate the MVP features and populate the backlog.

 A GIF showing a clip of early iteration that explored layout and interaction.